bueler/p4pdes/ERRATA.md

 * Page 132 **BAD ONE**: In equations (6.6) and (6.7) replace `u_k[i]` with `u_k[j]` and `u_{k+1}[i]` with `u_{k+1}[j]`.

+* Page 148: In the third line from the top, replace "systems" with "system".

 * Page 163: In Example 6.9, remove "if cy > 1" from "namely the x-direction if cy > 1"; the condition is clearly unnecessary.

+* Page 176: In the sixth line from the top, replace "This yields a matrix" with "For d > 1 this yields a matrix".

 * Page 177: In the fifth line from the bottom, write "compare" instead of "compare with".